 Real Pirates of the Caribbean

 Some of the most famous pirates in history lived during the Golden Age of Piracy, and their stories have served as the basis of pirate myth and lore.
-Caribbean piracy is famous today as a colorful and adventurous episode in world history, packed full of wild characters and thrilling adventure.
+Caribbean piracy is renowned today as a colorful and adventurous episode in world history, packed full of wild characters and thrilling adventures.

-It was a time when free-spirited and courageous people could still disappear in the world, simply by boarding a ship and pointing it toward the horizon.
-Especially in contrast to our fast-paced lives of today, the pirate life seems awfully appealing.
+It was a time when free-spirited and courageous people could still disappear from the world simply by boarding a ship and pointing it toward the horizon.
+Especially in contrast to today’s fast-paced lifestyles, the pirate life seems awfully appealing.

-But historians don’t agree with this idealized depiction, and paint the careers of famous pirates as extremely harsh, cruel and quick.
-Real pirates were fairly nasty characters, and many died in battle or at the end of hangman’s rope.
-Piracy was a menace to world governments, and impacted trade and commerce as well as overseas travel to the New World.
+But historians disagree with this idealized depiction and paint the careers of famous pirates as extremely harsh, cruel, and quick.
+Real pirates were fairly nasty characters; many died in battle or at the end of a hangman’s rope.
+Piracy was a menace to world governments and impacted trade, commerce, and overseas travel to the New World.

-If one chose to live the life of a pirate, they were accepting a life on the wrong side of the law.
+If one chose to live a pirate’s life, they were accepting life on the wrong side of the law.

-What follows are the tales of some of the most amazing characters from this unforgettable historical period.
+What follows are tales of some of the most amazing characters from this unforgettable historical period.

-Throughout the Golden Age of Piracy there were few captains more flamboyant that Jack Rackham.
-Called “Calico Jack” due to his flashy dress, his short career was marked with daring and bravery.
-Unfortunately for Rackham and those who served under him, the quality of his decision making did not always live up to his larger-than-life persona.
-He burned bright and faded fast, and left us with one of the most intriguing pirate tales of the period.
+Throughout the Golden Age of Piracy, few captains were more flamboyant than Jack Rackham.
+Called “Calico Jack” due to his flashy dress, his short career was marked by daring and bravery.
+Unfortunately for Rackham and those who served under him, the quality of his decision-making did not always live up to his larger-than-life persona.
+He burned bright and faded fast, leaving us with one of the most intriguing pirate tales of the period.

 Rackham’s plundering yielded few successes, mainly focusing on small towns along the coast.
-Eventually working his way to the Caribbean, Rackham boldly took a large merchant ship called the Kingston and sailed off with the greatest prize of his young captaincy.
+Eventually working his way to the Caribbean, Rackham boldly took a large merchant ship, the Kingston, and sailed off with the greatest prize of his young captaincy.
 But even this turned out to be a poor choice.
-Unfortunately for Rackham, the merchants he had stolen from were none too happy about his misdeed, and hired a group of privateers to hunt him down.
+Unfortunately for Rackham, the merchants he had stolen from were none too happy about his misdeed and hired a group of privateers to hunt him down.